getfem/getfem/doc/sphinx/source/biblio.rst

 References
 ----------

+..
+[AL-CU1991] P. Alart, A. Curnier. *A mixed formulation for frictional contact problems prone to newton like solution methods*, Computer Methods in Applied
+Mechanics and Engineering 92, 353--375, (1991).

 .. [bank1983] R.E.
 Bank, A.H.
 Sherman, A. Weiser, *Refinement algorithms and data structures for regular local mesh refinement*, in Scientific Computing IMACS, Amsterdam, North-Holland, pp 3-17, (1983).

 .. [ca-re-so1994] D. Calvetti, L. Reichel and D.C.
 Sorensen. *An implicitely restarted Lanczos method for large symmetric eigenvalue problems*.
 Electronic Transaction on Numerical Analysis}.
-2:1-21, 1994.
+2:1-21, (1994).

 .. [ciarlet1978] P.G..
 Ciarlet, *The finite element method for elliptic problems*, Studies in Mathematics and its Applications vol. 4 (1978),